-A guide to outdoor adventure for those of us who aren’t NatGeo explorers
+A guide to outdoor adventure, for those of us who aren’t NatGeo explorers

 Not all of us are expert photojournalists or professional explorers, but most of us wish we were, at least some of the time.

-I didn’t though.
+I haven’t though.
 The professionals behind the photos in National Geographic have dedicated their entire lives to turning their passion into a career.
 They make sacrifices everyday: constantly being away from friends and family, the risks that come with exploration, and much more.
 It’s not a life for everyone, and that’s okay.

 I’m also not alone.
 Whatever your reason is for not dedicating your entire life to adventure, whether it’s family or a stable job or another passion, it’s important to make room for outdoor adventure when and where you can.